yehudacohen/alchemy/alchemy-web/docs/providers/aws/ses.md

 });
 ```

-## Configuration Set with Options
+# Configuration Set with Options

-Create a configuration set with sending, tracking and delivery options:
+Create a configuration set with multiple sending and tracking options:

 ```ts
 import { SES } from "alchemy/aws";